OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:16

-This happened three times, and immediately the sheet was taken back to heaven.
+This occurred three times, and immediately the sheet was taken back to heaven.

 ---